It\^o Stochastic differentials: It o stochastic differentials using convergence in probability

 The choice of $\epsilon>0$ was arbitrary so $A^*_{0,T}(\omega)=0$ which implies that $A_t(\omega) = A_0(\omega)$ for all $t\in[0,T]$.
 This is true for almost all $\omega\in\Omega$ so $A_t=0$ almost surely, for all $t\in[0,T]$.
 Using Lemma \ref{lemma: M has differential zero iff its QV has differential zero} and following similar steps we can show that $\lbrack M\rbrack_{0,T} = \lbrack X\rbrack_{0,T}=0$ almost surely.
 By Lemma $5.14$ of \cite{legall2016martingales}, this implies that $M_t=0$ for all $t\in[0,T]$ which completes the proof. \end{proof}

 We prove a stochastic version of Fundamental Theorem of Calculus but first we need a preliminary lemma to compute the total variation of integrals with respect to processes of finite variation.
+This result is most likely not new but we prove it here for completeness.

 \begin{lemma} Let $H$ be a continuous and adapted process and $A$ be a continuous process of finite variation beginning at zero.
 Then

 \end{lemma}